Marl Lake to Shadow Lake Road:

 After the dam, you’ll paddle around a park located next to the Red Mill off Highway K (which is a convenient and popular take-out/access point but I still contend that the last stretch is worth paddling).
 Just behind the Red Mill you’ll paddle under the beautiful covered bridge near the wedding chapel.
 From there, the Crystal continues to be crystal clear but with less riffles.
 You’ll encounter a tricky strainer/downed tree just before the firing range (no shots being fired on this day, thankfully) and then a short windy stretch to the take-out.

-The take-out on Shadow Lake Road is a bridge-side take-out.
+The take-out on Shadow Lake Road is a bridgeside take-out.
 Nothing special.
-For only being the second time I’ve been here, I’m 2 for 2 in the dead-animal-by-the-take-out department.
+For only being the second time I’ve been here, I’m two for two in the dead-animal-by-the-take-out department.
 I seem to have some sort of “carcass luck” (last time, I think it was a raccoon but this time, a deer, I do believe).

 What we didn’t like: